 Division 2 — Disclosure of interests, etc.

-17. Meaning of “member”
+17. Term used: member

 In this Part —

 member means a member of the Board or a member of a committee.

 18. Disclosure of interests

 (1) A member who has a material personal interest in a matter being considered or about to be considered by the Board must, as soon as possible after the relevant facts have come to the member’s knowledge, disclose the nature of the interest at a meeting of the Board.